Nisarg12/Veritas/README.md

 #### Last Still
 ![Screenshot.png](https://raw.githubusercontent.com/Nisarg12/Veritas/main/images/Screenshot.png?)

+## Disclaimer
+Veritas is not meant to be an advanced hex viewer with functionalities that a real hex editor might have.
+It **solely** aims for one thing, convenience for data validation.
+It is suggested that this hex viewer be used in accordance with other good hex editors that offer searching and goto functions.
+Over time, Veritas will support more file structures; but as of now I'm the only one working on this project when I'm able to.

 ## Features
-* Identify the artifact and load it's template.
+* Identify the artifact and load the appropriate template.
-* View color coded artifact file structure.
+* View color coded artifact file structure with sub-sections.
 * TODO: Multiple tabs.
 * TODO: Finish popups.